simonepri/sudoku-solver/readme.md

 We have built a benchmarking tool with which we have evaluated different KPI of the two implementation we implemented.

+> The data collected during the benchmarks can be found in [`data/benchmark`][source:data-benchmark].
+Note that all the times are in μs.

 ### Benchmarking environment
 To benchmark our implementation we used a handful of test cases differing mainly for the number of legal solutions.